solana-foundation/solana-improvement-documents/proposals/0149-migrate-snapshot-epoch-stakes.md

 can cause validators to fork off from the cluster or cause the cluster to lose consensus if sufficient stake is affected.

+Care should be taken to ensure that implementations can detect corrupted or incorrect values.

 ## Backwards Compatibility

 Snapshot changes must be made in a backwards compatible way.
 Handling